Yes, we can. Search our online directory of all Texas attorneys by location, practice area, specialty certification, and

 website, texasbar.com, and more.

-There are more than 89,900 active members of the State Bar of Texas, including 86,494 practicing in-state.
+There are nearly 97,000 active members of the State Bar of Texas, including 86,494 practicing in-state.

-The State Bar of Texas is the fifth largest bar association in America.
+The State Bar of Texas is the second largest bar association in

 How do you determine whether an attorney has violated the Texas Disciplinary Rules of Professional Conduct?

 The State Bar of Texas, Chief Disciplinary Counsel Supreme Court of Texas, Commission for Lawyer Discipline, and the Board of Disciplinary Appeals jointly administer the attorney discipline process.

 This process is designed to ensure that members of the legal

 State Bar of Texas attorneys averaged 54.6 pro bono hours each in 2013.

-And State Bar of Texas attorneys provided 2.24 million to 2.56 million hours of free legal services to low-income people in 2009.
+And State Bar of Texas attorneys provided 2.37 million hours of free legal services to low-income people in 2013.